mediamicroservices/mm/README.md

 hooray, you've installed mediamicroservices!

 ### configuring mediamicroservices ###
-in order for mediamicroservices to run, you must configure your delivery settings.
+in order for mediamicroservices to run, you must configure your variable settings. first, take a look at the list of variables below to get a sense of what each variable means.
+Then, create all of the delivery directories that you'll need, in the place you'd like them to be. you can name the directories themselves anything you'd like- the more important part is tying them to a variable in the configuration process.
+Not all variables are necessary for microservices to run, so look over which microservices you'd like to use to get a sense of whether or not you'll need to a specific variable.

-Type `$ mmconfig ` to access the configuration file.
+Type `$ mmconfig -a` to access the configuration GUI, which will take information input and save a file as mm.conf.
 This file will store your system variables.
 For example,  #example!

-photo: your terminal should look something like this

-If you are familiar with using nano, which opens and edits the file within terminal, choose option 1.
-Similarly, if you use the text editor TextMate, choose option 2.
-Either of these options allow for you to edit multiple variables at once.

-If you simply want to edit one variable at a time, then choose the corresponding number.
-You will be prompted to enter the value, which will be a directory, email address, filemaker url, or server path.
-For a directory path, create a directory first, and then drag and drop the directory into the terminal.
-This saves you time and potential errors in mistyping directory paths.
-Some variables you may never use, for example if you only use makelossless, you won't need to set the PODCASTDELIVER directory.
-At a minimum for the scripts to run, you must set the following directories: #which ones?
-Once you've completed your editing of the config file,
+mmconfig only has to be run once to create the configuration file, and will rewrite over itself if run again.

+if you prefer to edit in the terminal, simply run `$ mmconfig` and follow the directions on screen. this option allows for you to also choose to edit the config file in nano or TextMate.

 #### variable explanations ####